 One indication that I receive in the way of audience feedback when making a presentation is the interest shown by the quality and quantity of questions; there were a lot of both during this presentation, some of which side-tracked the talk, but all in an interesting and interactive discussion.
 This was time before and after the presentation for those attending to hold, look-at and consider the books I had brought; my bad and further confirmation that I am not a photo-journalist as I did not take a single photograph of the books on display that I discussed. sigh.

 So how does all of this relate to my single image, above?
 Also attending this presentation was Ann Mitchell, who is with Visual and Media Arts Department at Long Beach City College, where she has served as Chair and is now the Digital Media Program Coordinator.
-And we were featured together in the same issue #74 of LensWork magazine, I then later reviewed her photobook Austin Val Verde and I provided a couple of workshops at Long Beach City College for their summer photographers program she was coordinating.
+And we were featured together in the same issue #74 of LensWork magazine, I then later reviewed her photobook Austin Val Verde and then provided a couple of workshops at Long Beach City College for their summer photographers program she was coordinating.